NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

   i_ozone_int=1
 ```

 * In the rose edit GUI, under "suite conf -> Ozone redistribution", set "Initial ozone ancillary" to be your 3D ozone ancillary file.
-If the file is large because it contains a long time-series this can slow down the code so we recommend you can split it into individual years (contact the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk) for advice on this).
+If the file is large because it contains a long time-series this can slow down the code, so we recommend you can split it into individual years (contact the [CMS helpdesk](https://cms-helpdesk.ncas.ac.uk) for advice on this).
 In this case you should select "Use split input ozone ancillaries", then edit "Name of split input ancillaries" as in the example below:
 ```
 /work/n02/n02/simon/canari/ozone/ancil/mmro3_monthly_CMIP6_\${THISYEAR}_N216_edited-ancil_2anc
 ```